tabiszs/melman-vr-app/README.md

 - <[How to Make a VR Game in Unity - PART 1](https://www.youtube.com/watch?v=HhtTtvBF5bI&list=PLpEoiloH-4eP-OKItF8XNJ8y8e1asOJud&index=2&ab_channel=ValemTutorials)>
 - <[How to Play VIDEO in Unity - Easy Tutorial (2023)](https://www.youtube.com/watch?v=-XzVq7qIuys&ab_channel=SoloGameDev)>

-## Videos
+## Camera
-Melson record world by one camera with FoV XYZ VRController will be displayed this video full screen.
+Melman record world by one camera with FoV XYZ VRController will be displayed this video full screen.
 When person turn his head it will be seen on screen.
 Immersive??

+## Stream video
+1. Clone repository `git clone https://github.com/jacksonliam/mjpg-streamer`
+2. Follow the building and instalation instuction
+3. Set Robot IP address in Unity Video Component `VRScene > Video > VideoPlayer > VideoPlayer > URL` to `http://192.168.X.Y:8080/?action=stream`
+4. Start stream on robot `./mjpg_streamer -i "input_uvc.so" -o "output_http.so -p 8080"`

 ## Positions
 Ones VRController has connection with robot, it will be send data from head and hands to change position of robot